ItzLoonie/TownOfLoonie/README.md

 Team : Impostors<br>
 Basis : Shapeshifter<br>

-The FireWorks can set off fireworks and kill all at once. <br>
+The Fire Works can set off fireworks and kill all at once. <br>
 They can put a few fireworks by Shapeshift. <br>
 After they put all the fireworks and after the other impostors are all gone, they can ignite all fireworks at once by Shapeshift. <br>
 They can perform kills after setting off fireworks. <br>